-Questions regarding this policy may be directed to the Vice President for Human Resources, an appropriate administrator, and/or the Executive Director of Office for Institutional Diversity.
+Questions regarding this policy may be directed to the Vice President for Human Resources, an appropriate administrator, and/or the Associate Vice President of Office for Institutional Diversity.

 Boston College is committed to providing support for mothers returning to work and will strive to provide adequate, functional space to meet a nursing mother's needs on a timely basis.
 This includes providing reasonable break times for an employee to express milk for her nursing child, as well as a convenient space for lactation.
 Break times are to be provided as frequently as needed by the nursing mother, recognizing that the frequency and duration of the breaks will vary.

 Employees (including students) who wish to request an accommodation under this provision should contact Anthoula Gounalakis, Assistant Director, at 617-552-2323 or firstname.lastname@example.org.

 Faculty should also feel free to contact their department directly.